onap/vnfsdk-model/docs/files/VESEventRegistration.rst

        ] }

     # whenever the above event occurs, a vnfDown condition is asserted
-    and the vnf should be rebooted, plus the indicated tca should be generated.
+    and the VNF should be rebooted, plus the indicated tca should be generated.

 Presence